 Note: PowerSync is currently in Developer Preview.
 It is not suitable for use in production environments yet.

-Client-side data modifications, namely updates, deletes and inserts, are stored in an upload queue.
+Client-side data modifications, namely updates, deletes and inserts, are persisted in the embedded database as well as stored in an upload queue.
 The upload queue is a blocking FIFO queue that gets processed when network connectivity is available.
-Each entry in the queue is processed by writing the entry to your custom backend application API.
-This is to ensure that your existing backend business logic is re-used when uploading data changes.
+Each entry in the queue is processed by writing the entry to the custom backend application API.
+This is to ensure that existing backend business logic is re-used when uploading data changes.
 For more information, see the section on integrating with your backend.